Psalms — Themes & Highlights

 The Jews of the Exodus, too, sinned all too quickly after experiencing first-hand G-D’s miraculous feats, & they sinned repeatedly until warranting a 40 year punishment of wandering.

 Judaism is a religion of practice & of action.
 The heights of our values lie not in the sublime messages of brotherhood or intimately knowing G-D but in every day consistency.

 When David fled from Saul he felt forlorn & abandoned, forsaken by family & friends.
 Yet he still proclaimed “I love Him, for HASHEM hears my voice, my supplications” (v.1)

 The Psalmist foresaw that Israel would also feel completely alone in exile, & this psalm was composed to encourage the downcast exiles with the assurance that indeed, HASHEM hears our voice.

 The Jews stayed true to G-D despite their long exile & lowly status among the nations.
 Our steadfastness to Him should give us confidence that He hears our prayers.

 This psalm describes the Final Judgment at the time of the Resurrection of the Dead, when G-D will save the ‘common man’ from the pits of hell because He hears their cries.

-Today the world is composed of countless groups which are divided by difference in religion, politics, economic, race & nationality.
-In the future, however, there will be but 2 groups: the Children of Israel who will scrupulously follow all 613 Mitzvot, & the rest of humankind who will faithfully follow the Torah’s 7 Noachide laws.
+Today the world is composed of countless groups which are divided by differences in religion, politics, economic, race & nationality.
+In the future, however, there will be but two groups: the Children of Israel who will scrupulously follow all 613 Mitzvot, & the rest of humankind who will faithfully follow the Torah’s 7 Noahide laws.

 The first verse speaks of the gentiles who will eventually recognize G-D, & the second verse describes Israel who has always recognized Him.